New Listing Attributes and Etsy Studio Mean Lots of Changes to Search Optimization on the Horizon

 If these attributes do not apply to your item, then don't use them.
 No listings will be directly penalized in search for not using attributes; there is no extra bonus in search for using them, unlike the search benefit from renew sold, for example.
 I have seen a lot of people misunderstanding some admin responses and thinking that custom colour and other variations will not be searchable, but that is not true; any custom colour or other variation you type in yourself will be included in search in the near future once these changes roll out.
-[UPDATE: custom variations still aren't searchable as of May 20th] This is a big improvement for people with lengthy variation lists, as it is currently impossible to fit all those options into tags.
+[UPDATE: custom variations still aren't searchable as of July 20th] This will be a big improvement for people with lengthy variation lists, as it is currently impossible to fit all those options into tags.

 However, if someone searches for an "aqua doll dress", then filters that search using the "blue" colour option from Etsy's filters, your item will only show up if you have selected "blue" from Etsy's colour choices.
 That is not a penalty; it is just common sense, as they can't filter search by every colour word 1 million shop owners come up with.
 (Too many options is worse than having no options at all, from a buyer standpoint.)
 So if the attributes do make some sense for your shop, make sure you start updating your listings soon.
 If more than one option could apply, use different options on different products, so that you maximize your exposure.